Home Use Devices Initiative

-The FDA will continue to work with interested stakeholders to explore the feasibility of making labeling available on the Internet.
+The FDA continues to work with interested stakeholders to explore the feasibility of making labeling available on the Internet.

 3) Increasing public awareness

 There are many unique challenges that must be considered when medical devices are used outside the clinical setting.
 The FDA will continue its collaborations to provide home care recipients, consumers, caregivers, and health care professionals with information about these and other potential safety concerns surrounding medical devices used in the home and other non-clinical settings.
-Recently, the FDA has partnered with:
+The FDA partnered with:

 - Device manufacturers to take initial steps to make the labeling for home use devices available to the public on the Internet.
 The FDA and device manufacturers conducted a pilot program to address public Internet access to product labels.
 Currently we are evaluating the results from the pilot program.
 These results will inform any future plans to make labeling available on the Internet.

-- The National Family Caregivers Association to gain a more fully formed picture of the challenges faced by family caregivers in the home.
+- The Caregiver Action Network to gain a more fully formed picture of the challenges faced by family caregivers in the home.

 - Consumer Update: Making Medical Devices Safer at Home